Advertisement

 Lures must be retrieved fast and steadily to tempt barracuda.
 Alex Suescun

-There are 9 species of barracuda recognized, the Guinean, which reaches weights of 100 pounds, is the largest, followed by the Great Barracuda, known to exceed 80 pounds — the IGFA All-tackle World Record is 87 pounds, 3 ounces.
-The latter is the most widespread, occurring in all tropical seas, except the eastern Pacific, and found offshore, around wrecks, reefs and underwater pinnacles, and inshore, around piers, bridges, sand and grass flats, and wherever smaller fish congregate.
+There are nine species of barracuda recognized, the Guinean, which reaches weights of 100 pounds, is the largest, followed by the great barracuda, known to exceed 80 pounds.
+The IGFA All-tackle World Record great barracuda weighed 87 pounds, 3 ounces.
+It was caught in 2012 at Christmas Island.

 Barracudas possess strong, fang-like teeth, unequal in size and set in sockets in the jaws and the roof of the mouth.
 These fierce predators rely on surprise and short bursts of speed (up to 27 mph) to overrun their prey, and their diet consists almost completely of fish, and occasionally shrimp and squid.
 When gorged, larger barracudas are known to herd prey, from baitfish to bonefish, in shallow water, guarding over them until time comes to feed again.